 Efficient price discovery: To beat a dead horse, price discovery is supposed to be a function of supply and demand.

 If buyers and sellers do not agree on a price for a share, there will be low liquidity.
 But odds are, if they’re both at the point of wanting to buy and sell, they will come to an agreement.
 Either the buyer will agree to pay more, or the seller agrees to less.
 The price moves.
 Someone budges.
 This is the very mechanism of price discovery.

-For a third party to step in an “provide liquidity” by subsidizing the market with shares is a blocker in real price discovery.
-The “additional liquidity” created by putting IOU supply into circulation is now an x factor in the real price discovery.
+For a third party to step in an “provide liquidity” by subsidizing the market with shares is a blocker of real price discovery.
+The “additional liquidity” created by putting IOU supply into circulation is now an X in an equation, and how much the ‘unknown’ X is effecting the price.
 The more IOUs in circulation, the bigger that x factor becomes.

 The seller who has actually invested their dollars is of course hurt the most by this artificial liquidity.
 It bears repeating: Short sellers are not investors.
-How is giving someone without a single dollar in the company the power to effect the investment worth of real investors – to the downside only – beneficial to anyone but Wall Street?
 That is the antithesis of a ‘free market,’ no matter how many times “pundits” parrot it in Wall Street Journal or on CNBC.

-What they really mean is that short selling allows more liquidity for themselves, which is then leveraged to manipulate the “free market.”
+What they really mean is that short selling allows more liquidity for themselves, which is in turn leveraged to manipulate the “free market.”